BILTMORE’S TUTOR REQUIREMENTS

 His teaching experience covers a wide range from leading college engineering courses, to performance driving instruction at over 140mph.

-As part of his community service focused on helping youth, he has volunteered with Big Brothers/Big Sisters for 8 years as well as volunteering as a certified Tire Rack teen driving school instructor to help improve the sad statistics for our teen drivers.
+As part of his community service focused on helping youth, he has volunteered with Big Brothers/Big Sisters for over 10 years as well as volunteering as a certified Tire Rack teen driving school instructor to help improve statistics for our teen drivers.

 His hobbies are diverse: an amateur race driving career started with autocross (2009 E-Stock Florida State Champion driving a 1995 Miata), progressed into track days, and finally into road racing.
 He has driven a wide range of vehicles on racetracks, ranging from a Toyota Tercel to a Lamborghini Huracan.
 When not driving, he is “Flagging and Communication” certified and has worked at the 24 Hours of Daytona race for many years.
 Low-speed hobbies include vegetable gardening, home remodeling and construction, and bicycling.